MikaelKorpinen/unity-3d-tools-and-utilities/README.md

 The first version is to include targeting system.
 Targeting system is based on vector mathematics and can give information about gameobjects and entities for easy object location.
-It also has object culling in frustum space, which means that the targeting system only processes stuff that happen inside its own area rather than at scene level.
+It also has object culling in frustum space, which means that the targeting system only processes stuff that happen inside its own area rather than at world level.